Illegal Sharing of Copyrighted Music & Video

 What could happen to me?

 If you lose internet connectivity and your browser is redirected to a page that says “Alfred University - Information Security...”, then ITS has received a notification that your computer is illegally sharing copyrighted material.
 Please follow the directions on the “Alfred University—Information Security” page and ITS will once again restore your Internet connectivity.
-In addition, if you have more than one occurrence, you may be referred to the Dean of Students, who may require that you take a cyber-citizenship tutorial on how to be a responsible and ethical citizen of the Internet.
+In addition, if you have more than one occurrence, you may be referred to the Dean of Student Experience, who may require that you take a cyber-citizenship tutorial on how to be a responsible and ethical citizen of the Internet.
 You may also be liable for criminal and civil penalties from the RIAA and MPAA.

 How can I prevent this from happening to me?